Good Dogs of Gotham: The Working Dogs Who Built New York

 Join theNAC Network City Nature Challenge groupon iNaturalist.
 The user with the most observations during City Nature Challenge Weekend will win a small prize.

-When: Saturday, April 25, 2026, from 11:00 AM – 1:30 PM
+When: Saturday, May 30, 2026, from 11:00 AM – 1:30 PM

 Where: Meet at Isham St & Seaman Ave